-1) Attendance and participation are both essential.
+- 1) Attendance and participation are both essential.
 This is a SMALL GROUP COMMUNICATION class.
 As such many of the assignments will be done in class.
 Accordingly, make-up is often impossible since the group interaction and attendant emergence of a group dynamic are the most important point.
 You should come to class on time.
-If any of these imperatives are beyond your abilities; DROP THE CLASS NOW!

-2) All assignments must be completed on time.
+If any of these imperatives are beyond your abilities; DROP THE CLASS NOW! - 2) All assignments must be completed on time.
 Late assignments will lose 10% from the earned point total per class period late.
 Many assignments will involve allotted class time.
 Since there is only so much of that commodity to go around, make-up may be impractical, if not impossible.
 If you or your group miss an assignment, you will likely have missed the assignment: Permanently!
 Due to scheduling problems inherent in this type of class, this usually means a zero for that assignment.
-In other words, if you are going to be unable to meet your obligations on time; DROP THE CLASS NOW!

-3) Should you have a reasonable and documented excuse (see PS-22), make-up work is possible, but your responsibility to initiate.
-If you fail to notify or make arrangements with me to make up a missed assignment for which you have a documented excuse (see attendance above) within 24 hours of the assignment's due date you will receive a zero.
-I will not repeat lecture material -- see a classmate for missed notes.

-4) You will be responsible for all material in the book and/or presented in class.
+In other words, if you are going to be unable to meet your obligations on time; DROP THE CLASS NOW! - 3) Should you have a reasonable and documented excuse (see PS-22), make-up work is possible, but your responsibility to initiate.
+If you fail to contact me about a missed assignment for which you have a documented excuse within 24 hours of the assignment's due date you will receive a zero.
+I will not repeat lecture material -- see a classmate for missed notes. - 4) You will be responsible for all material in the book and/or presented in class.
 Additionally, mastery of any one type of assignment alone will not result in a top grade.
 One must also demonstrate a superior appreciation for the body of theory that undergirds practice.
-If you feel that too much weight is placed on one particular assignment type; DROP THE CLASS NOW!

-5) If you are taking this class under the illusion that it is an easy class; DROP THE CLASS NOW!
-NEVER approach me and say something like "I really need an A in this class because of my scholarship and my other classes are really hard and . . .."
-This IS a hard class - in many ways much harder than a subject that provides tight formulas for which there are objectively correct answers.
+If you feel that too much weight is placed on one particular assignment type; DROP THE CLASS NOW! - 5) If you are taking this class under the illusion that it is an easy class; DROP THE CLASS NOW!
+NEVER approach me and say something like "I really need an A in this class because of my scholarship and my other classes are really hard and" This IS a hard class in many ways much harder than a subject that provides tight formulas for which there are objectively correct answers.
 "A" grades run at less than 10% which is about two per class per semester.
 There will be NO extra credit.

-6) ALWAYS REMEMBER: YOUR LACK OF PREPAREDNESS, YOUR PERSONAL PROBLEMS, AND YOUR SCHOLARSHIP ARE YOUR RESPONSIBILITY AND YOURS ALONE.
-NONE CONSTITUTE A CRISIS FOR ME.
-MY OBLIGATION IS TO THE STUDENTS WHO ARE HERE, PREPARED, AND MOTIVATED.
-I REFUSE TO DIMINISH THEIR EDUCATIONAL EXPERIENCE IN ORDER TO ACCOMMODATE THE LOWEST COMMON DENOMINATOR.
+DISCLAIMER: Any part of this syllabus is subject to revision at the discretion of the instructor at any time during the semester.